rainwoodman/autodiffblogentry/main.rst

 Due to the complicity of the problem, AD in inversion problems is usually tailored to a specialized form that suits the particular dynamical system (cf. `Sengupta et al. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120812/>`_).
-In these problems, however, generic AD software cannot used because such software usually does not implement the necessary operators and also fail to recognize shortcuts, or optimizations, in the evaluation sequence.
+In these problems, however, generic AD software is not widely used because such software usually does not implement the necessary operators.
+Another issue is there is no universal fast algorithm to recognize shortcuts, or optimizations, in the evaluation sequence of AD.

 We ran into these problems when we attempted to apply generic AD software to particle-mesh simulations.
-If we believe optimization is secondary, the the first problem becomes the primary barrier.
 For particle-mesh simulations, we need the AD software to support Discrete Fourier Transforms and window resampling operations.

-We will try to bridge the gap but will first revisit what AD actually does.
+In this article, we will try to bridge the gap by writing down these operators; we shall leave the problem of finding an optimal AD evaluation sequence for the future.

 De-Mysterifying AD
 ------------------

+We will first revisit what AD actually does.

 .. figure:: autodiff-func.svg
     :width: 50%